mp-ng/sudoku-solver/README.md

 - Finally, if you would like the board to be solved, click [SPACE].

 # Installation
-To install Pygame, use the following command: &nbsp;
+To install Pygame, use the following command: \
-python3 -m pip install -U pygame --user &nbsp;
+python3 -m pip install -U pygame --user \
-To see if it works, run one of the included examples: &nbsp;
+To see if it works, run one of the included examples: \
 python3 -m pygame.examples.aliens